AdaGold/weather-report/ada-project-docs/optional-enhancements.md

 - Changing the sky should change the page's background.
 - Include transitions and animations for any appearance change.
 - Customize the theme of your app to something other than a landscape and sky (while retaining the same functionality).
-- Deploy/host your project onto the Internet.
+- Deploy/host your project onto the Internet: If you deploy your *Weather Report web app*, you will also need to deploy the *Weather Report proxy server*.